katbyte/terraria.katbyte.me/README.md

 Files for terraria server @ katbyte.me.

-Includes worlds and management scripts.
+Includes worlds and start/stop/save/init.d scripts.

-TDSM & logs not included.
+TDSM included as a submodual.

+log files not tracked.